 Edit the status transition in the Workflow you wish the Payment to be triggered and add the Payment action.
 For details on building Workflows and adding actions see: Workflows

-Select the status in case of payment failure.
-Make sure to add this status to your Workflow and add Email notification or any other actions when the failed status is reached.
+Select the status the Transaction should get in case of payment failure - for example "In Payment".
+Make sure to add this status (In Payment) to your Workflow and add Email notification or any other actions you require in case this failed status is reached.